escuccim/LaraBlog/README.md

 'Feed' => Roumen\Feed\Feed::class,
 ```

-Registered the middleware in app\Http\Kernel.php to the routeMiddleware array:
+This package uses a middleware to determine what pages the user has access to.
+By default it uses my middleware which uses a flag in the Users table to indicate whether the user is an admin.
+To use this, add the following to /app/Http/Kernel.php:
 ```
 'admin' => \Escuccim\LaraBlog\Middleware\AdminMiddleware::class,
 ```

+If you wish to use a different middleware change the 'middleware' key in config/blog.php to be the name of the middleware you want to use.

-Once you have installed this, run the migrations which will create the necessary database tables and add a few columns to the users table.
+Run the migrations which will create the necessary database tables and add a few columns to the users table.

 ``` bash
 php artisan migrate